GSA/fpki-guides/_includes/apple_trust_store_installation.md

 ##### Login Keychain

 {% include alert-info.html content="These steps will install COMMON in the Login Keychain.
-System administrators or non-administrators can use these steps." %}
+Both system administrators and non-administrators can use these steps." %}

-1. Browse to your downloaded and verified copy of COMMON.
+1. Browse to your downloaded, verified copy of COMMON.
 2. Double-click on the file.
 3. Keychain Access will open and present the installed certificate.

-**Note:**&nbsp;&nbsp;The video below presents the non-administrator Keychain Access import process.
+**Note:**&nbsp;&nbsp;This video shows non-administrators how to install COMMON by using the Apple Keychain Access import process.
 <br>
 <video width="600" controls>
   <source src="{{site.baseurl}}/video/keychain_gui_non_admin.mp4" type="video/mp4">